SemanticMediaWiki/SemanticMediaWiki/docs/dic.md

 ```

 ### DependencyBuilder
-DependencyFactory an interface that specifies a method to create a new object and with DependencyBuilder as interface specifying methods to handle access to container and objects.
+* DependencyFactory is an interface that specifies how to create a new object

-SimpleDependencyBuilder implements the DependencyBuilder to enable access to objects and other invoked arguments.
+* DependencyBuilder is an interface that is specifying how to handle access to container and its objects

-The builder will detect a ciruclar reference within an object definition that might occur when using a self-reference within its defintion.
+* SimpleDependencyBuilder implements the DependencyBuilder which feature such as singleton/prototypical scope and the ability to detect circular references within its invoked containers

 ```php
 $builder = new SimpleDependencyBuilder( new FooDependencyContainer() );